Gideon Gleeful: I can BUY AND SELL YOU, OLD MAN!

 - Implied to be part of Claire Slater's Fate Worse than Death at the end of Series 1 of Unforgotten.
 She has Alzheimer's and is trapped at the mercy of her youngest son Matthew, who is implied to know that she murdered Jimmy and several of his father's (male) lovers even though she can't be prosecuted for it and is determined to psychologically torture her in payback.

 - Classical Mythology: Before the days of the Olympians, Ouranos abused Gaia, who gave birth to him through no male.
-When she had her children (and his, they were married as well), he would force the ugly-looking ones back into her womb.
+When she had her children (and his, they were married as well), he would throw the ugly ones into hell.
 When Kronos defeated him, Gaia was so overjoyed the Earth became fertile for many years to come.

 - Tekken: Already infamous for being one of the most iconic Abusive Parents in media, Heihachi Mishima also extends his abuse to his own father, Jinpachi, as well.
 In the backstory of Tekken 5, Heihachi seals his father under the Hon-Maru, causing him to starve to death and get possessed by a vengeful spirit.
 Things don't get any better in Heihachi's ending in the game, where Heihachi straps his father, alongside his son Kazuya and grandson Jin Kazama, to the tip of a rocket and has the three of them launched into outer space while Heihachi himself looks from a distance and laughs at their fate.